Hush! (film)

-Hush! (ハッシュ!) is a Japanese film directed by Ryōsuke Hashiguchi, starring Seiichi Tanabe, Kazuya Takahashi and Reiko Kataoka, released in 2001.
+Hush! (ハッシュ!) is a 2001 Japanese film directed by Ryōsuke Hashiguchi, starring Seiichi Tanabe, Kazuya Takahashi and Reiko Kataoka.

 The theme song is "Hush Little Baby" from the album Hush performed by Bobby McFerrin and Yo-Yo Ma.

 Synopsis

 The protagonists are two gay men and a woman.
 The three of them have come to realize that people are inherently lonely, but they still choose to have companionship.
 They sense that beyond bitterness and resignation, there is new hope.
 As such, they overcome problems of reality and explore a new possibility and definition of "family".